Parin810/Wifi_valve_ver3/README.md

 2. Uses MQTT as the communication protocol
 3. BQ24210 or MCP73831 based solar harvestor
 4. Uses Nodemcu custom build firmware
-5. Auto modem sleep enalbed (DTIM3,4,5)
+5. Auto modem sleep enabed (DTIM3,4,5)
 6. The valve used is a latching solenoid
 7. DRV8832 as driver for latching solenoid
 ## Resources